IusPavel/Inception/README.md

 * Write own Dockerfiles, one per service;
 * Dockerfiles is called in docker-compose.yml by Makefile.

-The services are Nginx with TLS, Wordpress + php-fpm, MariaDB.
+The services are Nginx with TLS, Wordpress + php-fpm, MariaDB, adminer.
 See full rules in subject, Chapter 4.

 How it works: